Floorp-Projects/Floorp/browser/components/asrouter/docs/feature-callout.md

     // See https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns
     patterns?: string[];
   };
+  // An optional object specifying frequency caps for the message. frequency?: {
+    // A basic limit on the number of times the message can be shown to a user
+    // across the entire lifetime of the user profile. lifetime?: number;
+    // An array specifying any number of limits on the number of times the
+    // message can be shown to a user within a specific time period.
+This can be
+    // specified in addition to or instead of a lifetime limit. custom?: Array<{
+      // The number of times the message can be shown within the period.
+      cap: number;
+      // The period of time in milliseconds.
+For example, 24 hours is 86400000.
+      period: number;
+    }>;
+  };
   // An array of message groups, which are used for frequency capping.
 Typically
   // this should be ["cfr"], unless you have a specific reason to do otherwise. groups?: string[];